Modern Slavery – Slavery and Human Trafficking Statement

 2.2 In London we practise through a general partnership which also has offices in Brussels and Beijing.
 In Hong Kong we practise through a separate partnership.
 For further information about our business model, including how we are regulated, see the Legal and Regulatory Information on our website.

 2.3 Slaughter and May Services Company (“SMSC”) is the in-house company that we use to engage our staff in London and Brussels and arrange the secondment of individuals to/from the firm.
-As of 25 April 2024, SMSC employed 1,422 legal and business services staff.
+As of 30 April 2025, SMSC employed 1569 legal and business services staff.
 SMSC has a separate statement and is wholly-owned by the partners of Slaughter and May.

 2.4 Our supply chain is predominantly focused on running our premises and supporting the delivery of legal services.
-Our key suppliers include our catering, cleaning and security providers, the businesses that supply us with the technology we need to deliver our legal services to our clients and the recruitment agencies who provide us with both legal and business services staff (our “Key Suppliers”).
+Our key suppliers include our catering, cleaning and security providers, the businesses that supply us with the technology we need to deliver our legal services to our clients and the recruitment agencies which provide us with both legal and business services staff (our “Key Suppliers”).

 2.5 We also frequently work in partnership with other law firms to advise our clients on multi-jurisdictional matters.
 This approach is fundamental to our business model.
 Ordinarily our clients engage these other law firms directly, but from time to time we do so on their behalf on a sub-contracted basis.